andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 # How to run locally

-1. Connect to NTNU network
+1. Connect to NTNU network (if you aren't there physically, use a VPN.
+Instructions: https://innsida.ntnu.no/wiki/-/wiki/English/Install+VPN)
 2. Open two terminals
+3. Navigate to the "project-3-it2810-group-32" folder.
-3. In terminal 1:
+4. 3.
+In terminal 1:
    cd server -> npm install -> npm start
 4. In terminal 2:
    cd client -> npm install -> npm start